Table of Contents

 - Planting the Field – we need to plant good seeds of thought and expectation of the future

-- Watering the Field – we need good nutrition to nourish the vineyard and ourselves
+- Watering the Field – we need a good nutritional approach (Hashi Mashi) to nourish the vineyard and ourselves

 - Growing the vineyard – we need to take care of ourselves and adjust to new obstacles which come every day

 - Harvesting the vineyard – we need to appreciate what we have and be grateful for the accomplishments however small